whitecatboard/Lua-RTOS-ESP32/README.md

-# LuaOS
+# What's LuaOS?

-LuaOS for PIC32MZ and ESP8266
+LuaOS is a real-time operating system designed to run on embedded systems, with minimal requirements of FLASH and RAM memory.
+Currently LuaOS is available for PIC32MZ and ESP8266 platforms, and can be easilly ported to other 32-bit platforms.

-LuOS is a real-time operating system designed to run on embedded systems, with minimal requirements of FLASH and RAM memory.
-Now, LuaOS is available for PIC32MZ and ESP8266 platforms.
+LuaOS is the main-core of the Whitecat ecosystem, that is being developed by a team of engineers, educators and living lab designers, designed for build Internet Of Things networks in an easy way.